Injuries & Moves: X-rays negative on Garver (wrist)

 Expected return: 2025

-Kowar was transferred to the 60-day IL shortly after receiving word that he'll need to undergo Tommy John surgery, which ended his season before it even began.
+Kowar was transferred to the 60-day IL shortly after receiving word that he would need to undergo Tommy John surgery, which ended his season before it even began.
 The former first-round Draft pick was among the leading candidates to win a bullpen spot before suffering the injury in his second Cactus League outing.
 (Last updated: March 10)